oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 1. If it is not already installed, then install Helm.
    To install an operator, it is required to install Helm in your Kubernetes cluster.
-   The operator uses Helm to create necessary resources and then deploy the operator in a Kubernetes cluster.
+   The operator uses Helm to create the necessary resources and then deploy the operator in a Kubernetes cluster.

    To check if you already have Helm available, try the `helm version` command.